 Some of the medications used to treat sarcoidosis can cause liver damage, and alcohol may exacerbate this effect.
 Doctors advise limiting your alcohol intake or avoiding it altogether.

 Smoking puts you at risk for developing lung disease.
 In people whose lungs are affected by sarcoidosis, smoking may worsen breathlessness and increase the risk of developing other conditions, such as bronchitis or emphysema.
-NYU Langone’s Tobacco Cessation Programs offer the support you need to quit.
+NYU Langone’s Tobacco Cessation Programs offer support to help you quit.

 Learn more about our research and professional education opportunities.